SmallSatGasTeam/CubeWorks/README.md

 The CubeWorks software module is designed to run on a Raspberry Pi Zero W running Raspbian as its operating system.
 For production, Raspbian without the desktop environment will be used, but during development the DE is fine to use.
 For development, using a Raspberry Pi 3 B+ is fine.
 The framework has not been tested on a Pi 4, but since it's all in python, it should run just fine.

 ### Installation Process
-4. Image a Raspberry Pi with Raspbian and boot the Pi
+1. Image a Raspberry Pi with Raspbian and boot the Pi
+2. Use `sudo raspi-config` to set the proper network settings, set a user password, localisation options, and under Interfacing Options enable Camera, SPI, I2C, and Serial ("No" to login shell, "Yes" to serial interface)
+3. Update all packages with the commands: `sudo apt update` `sudo apt full-upgrade`
-5. Once booted, install the following dependencies:
+4. Reboot, install the following dependencies:
 	- Python3, `sudo apt install python3`
 	- python3-pip, `sudo apt install python3-pip`

-6. Clone this repository onto the pi, `git clone https://github.com/SmallSatGasTeam/CubeWorks.git`
+5. Clone this repository onto the pi, `git clone https://github.com/SmallSatGasTeam/CubeWorks.git`
 6. Move into the root directory of the project, `$ cd CubeWorks`
-6. Install dependencies with `$ pip3 install -r requirements.txt`
+7. Install dependencies with `$ pip3 install -r requirements.txt`
-7. To run the project, `cd` into the CubeWorks directory and run: `python3 main.py`
+8. To run the project, `cd` into the CubeWorks directory and run: `python3 main.py`

 ## Documentation